kintsugitwow/TMH_SpellDB/README.md

-Timbermaw Hold spell database based on data collected in &lt;Moments&gt; raids.
+Timbermaw Hold spell database based on data collected in &lt;Moments&gt; and Jidel and Friends raids.